zohaibjawed940/shopify-ai-assistant/README.md

 Replace your-app-domain.com with your actual app domain.
 Localhost URIs aren't allowed in this file.
 However, when using a development store, you can test authentication with localhost URIs without registering them here.

 This configuration enables your app to:
-- Define OAuth2 callback URLs for authentication requests.
+- Define OAuth 2.0 callback URLs for authentication requests.
 - Specify required API client scopes merchants must accept during app installation.

 **How authentication works in your app**